progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--This also works with options, which is probably more useful.
 For instance, if you’re running a `git log` command and can’t remember one of the options, you can start typing it and press Tab to see what matches:-->

 Das funktioniert auch mit Optionen – was oftmals noch hilfreicher ist.
-Wenn Du beispielsweise `git log` verwenden willst und dich nicht an eine bestimmte Option erinnern kannst, schreibst Du einfach den Befehl und drückst die Tab Taste, um die Optionen anzuzeigen:
+Wenn Du beispielsweise `git log` verwenden willst und Dich nicht an eine bestimmte Option erinnern kannst, schreibst Du einfach den Befehl und drückst die Tab Taste, um die Optionen anzuzeigen:

 	$ git log --s<tab>
 	--shortstat  --since=  --src-prefix=  --stat   --summary